rapgamesamliu/some_random_project/README.md

 some_random_project
 ===================

-A random project to demonstrate good practices for collaborative git use
+This project is meant to help us learn a good collaborative workflow.

+Key ideas:

+- Branch on feature (create a new branch for each feature)
+- Pull requests
+- Code review using github
+- Write documentation (sphinx, readmes, markdown, reStructureText)